San Diego Attorney Once Hailed as Rising Star Accused of Stealing Settlement Money from Clients

-In 2021 San Diego Magazine named her a Woman of the Year Rising Star, but two years later, Kelly Duford Williams is a fugitive from justice.
+In 2021 San Diego Magazine named her a Woman of the Year Rising Star.
+Two years later, Kelly Duford Williams is a fugitive with the U.S. Marshals on her trail.

+The Kirkland Police Department arrested her for grand theft on Monday in Snohomish County, Washington.

-The California Bar Association revoked Williams' license to practice in the state and an arrest warrant is on file for grand theft in San Diego County.
+Williams’ bail is set at $25,000.
+The California Bar Association has already revoked Williams' license to practice in the state.
+Before she was arrested, she had closed her office and vanished.

 Her fall from grace may seem fast, but complaints about Williams’ misconduct have been making the rounds for at least two years.